Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-And let the unholy simd begin...
+And let the unholy SIMD begin...

-## All hail the king (or queen IDK) VP2INTERSSECT
+## All hail the king (or queen IDK) VP2INTERSECT
-It's a me thing or everyone has a favorite simd instruction ?
+Is it just me, or does everyone have a favorite SIMD instruction?
 Let me introduce you to my favorite AVX-512 instruction.

-By the name you might guess what it does, right ?
-And if I had to guess you probably didn't knew that this instruction existed.
+By the name, you might guess what it does, right?
+And if I had to guess, you probably didn't know that this instruction existed.

-Why ?
+Why?
 You might ask, because sadly this is a deprecated instruction by Intel.
-If you are a chip engineer at AMD or Intel please don't deprecate this instruction, it has it's use cases, trust me.
-Imagine when you guys release a new CPU and someone creates a benchmark that uses this instruction, wouldn't your CPU look beatiful when compared to the competition ?
+If you are a chip engineer at AMD or Intel, please don't deprecate this instruction, it has its use cases, trust me.
+Imagine when you guys release a new CPU and someone creates a benchmark that uses this instruction, wouldn't your CPU look beautiful when compared to the competition?

-I'm serious don't deprecate this instruction...
+I'm serious, don't deprecate this instruction...

-Ok, so how does this instruction works ?
-In our case we are intrested in the 64 bit - 8 wide version, so here is the assembly for it:
+Ok, so how does this instruction work?
+In our case, we are interested in the 64-bit, 8-wide version, so here is the assembly for it:
 ```asm
 vp2intersectq k, zmm, zmm
 ```

-The fun thing about this little fella is that differently from other instruction it generates two mask, so it will clobber on additional register that is not specified in the operands, in this case is `k3` (`kn+1`).
+The fun thing about this little fella is that, unlike other instructions, it generates two masks, so it will clobber an additional register that is not specified in the operands, in this case, (`kn+1`).

-**Note:** `k` registers are mask register.
+**Note:** `k` registers are mask registers.

 So let's do an example to fully grasp the power of this instruction:
 ```